Herseninstituut/FYD_Matlab/README.md

 * Store 1 json file with each recording session (for example, each block) in a separate folder.
 * Each json file should have a unique name consisting of an id (subject_data_sessnr
 * Always keep the json files together with your data.
-* A server script automatically indexes the json files and keeps an up to date list of urls to your data.
 * Do not put spaces in the folder names and identifiers you create for your json files.
 * You will likely need to install [vc_redist.x64.exe (2015-2022)](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 Particularly, if you see an error such as; "Invalid MEX-file....: The specified module could not be found."
 (Be aware that you need administrator rights to install this.)